Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 - From the high point, head down the hill to the SE exit; cross the road, head W to the end of St Mark’s Church, then take the path down to the Regent’s Canal Towpath marked by a blue sign, heading under the road, then N along the canal; follow the canal path, crossing the roving bridge at Camden Market to reach Camden High St

-- Re-join the N side of the canal at Camden High St and continue heading E until you reach Camley St Bridge (the name is on the bridge); come off here, head over the bridge S down Camley St until you reach the Camley St Nature Reserve
+- Rejoin the N side of the canal at Camden High St and continue heading E, past Gasholder Park, climbing a gradient alongside the canal just before St Pancras Lock until you are level with the new pedestrian Somers Town Bridge crossing the canal; head over this bridge past the Camley St Nature Reserve

-- From here, retrace your steps up Camley St, to the entrance to St Pancras Gardens, which is in a brick wall on your left; head through the gardens, taking in the various sights, before exiting W into Goldington Crescent
+- From here, head right up Camley St, to the entrance to St Pancras Gardens, which is in a brick wall on your left; head through the gardens, taking in the various sights, before exiting W into Goldington Crescent

 - From here take a left turn down Goldington St, then Purchase St, turning left into Brill Place, then right into Midland Rd, with St Pancras on your left and the Francis Crick Institute on your right